 (v) any other parties connected with your account, application or loan (e.g. guarantors and those who help make decisions about credit and credit‐related services for you and/or the applicant and possibly directors, partners and guarantors and members of their households.)

-(i) in the event that we sell or buy any business or assets, in which case we will disclose your personal data to the prospective seller or buyer of such business or assets;
+(i) in the event that we are discussing selling all or part of our business or assets, in which case we will disclose your personal data to the prospective buyer of such business or assets under suitable terms of confidentiality;

 (ii) if we, or substantially all of our assets, are acquired by a third party, in which case personal data held by us about our customers will be one of the transferred assets;